Domingo Lucenario Jr.: Diplomatic career

 During the early part of his diplomatic career, Lucenario served at various Philippine consulates and embassies namely the Philippine Consulate General in Hamburg, Germany (1986-1990); the Philippine Embassy in Berlin, Germany (1990-1992); the Philippine Embassy in Canberra, Australia (1996-2000); and the Philippine Consulate In Hong Kong SAR (2000-2004).
 From 2005 to 2009, he worked at the Department of Foreign Affairs as Assistant Secretary for Consular Affairs.

-He was appointed Philippine Ambassador to Kenya by former President Gloria Macapagal-Arroyo in 2009 and served there until 2012.
+He was appointed Philippine Ambassador to Kenya by former President Gloria Macapagal-Arroyo in 2009 and served at the Philippine Embassy in Nairobi until 2012.
 During this time, he was concurrently the Philippine Permanent Representative to the United Nations Environment Program (UNEP) and the United Nations Human Settlement Program (UN Habitat).

 He was nominated by former President Benigno Aquino III as his Ambassador to Pakistan, Afghanistan, Kyrgyzstan, and Tajikistan in November 2012 and was confirmed by the Commission on Appointments on December 19, 2012.
 Lucenario presented his credentials as Ambassador of the Philippines to Pakistan to President Asif Ali Zardari on April 24, 2013.
 He also presented his credentials as non-resident Ambassador to Afghanistan to President Ashraf Ghani on April 23, 2015; as non-resident Ambassador to Kyrgyzstan to President Almazbek Atambayev on July 1, 2013; and as non-resident Ambassador to Tajikistan to President Emomali Rahmon on April 10, 2013.